-CERBERO introduces powerful techniques for the design space exploration of complex system models, considering adaptive behavior, hybrid systems, and uncertainty intrinsic to the environment where the system must work on.
-In CERBERO, we strive to describe large combinatorial problems as hybrid models - mixing discrete and continuous modelling.
-Such representation of a design space exploration problem can speed up the search in the design space.
-An overview of design space exploration techniques is given in Section 3.3.
-Innovations introduced by CERBERO are discussed in Section 4.3.
+CERBERO introduces powerful techniques for the design space exploration of complex system models, considering adaptive behaviour, hybrid systems, and uncertainty intrinsic to the environment where the system must work on.
+In

 USE AND VALIDATION OF THE CERBERO MODELLING METHODOLOGY

 Within the CERBERO project, all the innovations proposed for the design and modelling phase of a system are assimilated into tools that make part of the CERBERO framework.
 The introduced techniques are then validated by applying the tools in the design of the CERBERO use cases.
 In Section 5, we discuss a mapping between each proposed innovation, the tools where they are incorporated, and the use case within CERBERO where they are used and validated.